 Building Your Epcot Plan

-When Disney fans talk about Epcot, inevitably the conversation shifts to the rides Frozen Ever After (a slow water boat ride themed after the movie Frozen) in the Norway pavilion at the World Showcase, or Soarin’ (a glider simulator where you fly over major world landmarks) located in The Land building within Future World.
-There are plenty of other rides at Epcot, but those two are the most popular, most well known rides in the park.
+When Disney fans talk about Epcot, inevitably the conversation shifts to the rides Frozen Ever After (a slow water boat ride themed after the movie Frozen) in the Norway pavilion at the World Showcase, Guardians of the Galaxy: Cosmic Rewind (a roller coaster) in World Discovery, or Soarin’ (a glider simulator where you fly over major world landmarks) located in The Land building within World Nature.
+There are plenty of other rides at Epcot, but those three are the most popular, most well known rides in the park.

 Epcot is a two-day park; you really need two days, or at least a day and a half, to enjoy everything.
 If you only have 1 day at Epcot, here are my high-level suggestions on planning your day: